Accruing Annual (Vacation) Leave

 State employees accrue between 13 and 25 days of annual leave

 per year, depending on unit, years of service, and date of hire.
+Annual leave can be used after 13 pay periods of time records eligible service.
 To earn

 vacation credits employees must work at least 70% of their regular